Sveta2732/Svetlana-Portfolio/shiny-dog-visualisation/README.md

 ---
 ## Technical Stack & Key Libraries 🛠️

-This project is implemented in **R** as an **interactive Shiny application**, leveraging a combination of data wrangling, visualisation, and spatial/network tools:
+This **R-based project** is implemented as an **interactive Shiny application**, leveraging a combination of data wrangling, visualisation, and spatial/network tools:

 - **Shiny & Interactivity**: `shiny`, `htmlwidgets`, `ggiraph`
 - **Data Wrangling**: `tidyverse`, `dplyr`, `readr`